Wawanesa life insurance review (2025 update)

 You can purchase critical illness insurance from Wawanesa as a standalone product, which can provide financial support if you’re diagnosed with one of 25 serious illnesses, including cancer, Alzheimer's, stroke, or heart attack.

-How Wawanesa compares to other insurers
+How Wawanesa compares to other providers

 Wawanesa life insurance vs. PolicyMe life insurance